Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 On top of that, several fees are not included:

-On what you invest, these fees can quickly add up.
+Depending on what you invest, these fees can quickly add up.
 Each investment (and withdrawal) on the aggressive portfolio will add up to about 0.38%.
 These are not negligible fees, but management fees are much more important than one-time costs in the long term.
 And some costs will also arise when rebalancing hits.

 Is it safe?

-Looking at regulations, we can see that Findependent is well regulated in Switzerland.
+Looking at regulations, we can see that Findependent is well-regulated in Switzerland.
 On top of that, they are a member of The Financial Services Standards Association (VQF) and the Industry Organisation for Independent Asset Managers (BOVV).
 These are important compliance organizations that ensure that financial advisors are doing a proper job with your money.

 However, one great thing about their security is that you can only deposit money into an account in your name, which improves security.